List of Runge–Kutta methods: Explicit midpoint method

 The (explicit) midpoint method is a second-order method with two stages (see also the implicit midpoint method below):

 Heun's method

 Heun's method is a second-order method with two stages.
-It is also known as the explicit trapezoid rule, improved Euler's method, or modified Euler's method.
-(Note: The "eu" is pronounced the same way as in "Euler", so "Heun" rhymes with "coin"):
+It is also known as the explicit trapezoid rule, improved Euler's method, or modified Euler's method:

 Ralston's method

 Ralston's method is a second-order method with two stages and a minimum local error bound:

+Third-order methods

-Generic second-order method
+Generic third-order method

+Third-order methods can be generically written as follows:

+with α ≠ 0, α ≠ 2/3, β ≠ 0, and α ≠ β.